Carlos-Levi/Carlos-levi/README.md

 #### Hi there 🦀

-My name is Levi, I have a degree in Computer Engineering and I work as a volunteer frontend developer at codigo certo jr. Currently, I am also studying SAP, driven by my interest in expanding my knowledge and skills in this area, particularly as I prepare for potential opportunities with the Accenture SAP Academy.
+My name is Levi, I have a degree in Computer Engineering and I work as a volunteer frontend developer at codigo certo jr.

 During my studies, I have gained solid knowledge in algorithms and data structures, computer architecture and organization, electronics, and artificial intelligence.
 These experiences have been crucial in developing my logical reasoning and problem-solving skills